 Communication with parents is key to our approach and ensures consistency and continuity of input which is essential to pupils’ progress.

 All our pupils have severe social and communication difficulties and moderate to severe learning difficulties.
-Many have other associated difficulties such as: sensory processing issues, challenging behaviours and food intolerances.
-Most of our pupils have a Statement of Special Educational Needs and their places are funded by their Local Education Authorities.
+Many have other associated difficulties such as: sensory processing issues, challenging behaviours and food intolerance’s.
+All of our pupils have an Education, Health and Care Plan (EHCP) and a diagnosis of autism.
+Most places are funded by Local Authorities.

 We have set up ‘inclusion programmes’ for pupils who are able to access, and would benefit from integration with mainstream peers.
 We have formed strong and positive links with two local primary schools and these have led to the successful part-time integration of a number of pupils.
 More recently, we have made arrangements for inclusion opportunities for our secondary-age pupils at a local specialist school.